 - Proof of address (less than 90 days old)

 - The required fee (phone 1823)

-As in many countries, drink driving is seen as a high risk nationwide issue.
+The minimum age for driving in Hong Kong is 18.
+As in most countries, drink driving is seen as a high-risk, nationwide issue.
 The blood alcohol content limit in Hong Kong is 0.55.
 The Hong Kong authorities make it clear that drink driving is unacceptable.
 If caught drink driving you will:

 - Receive a fine of up to HK$25,000